chinchalinchin/elara/src/source/01_language_game/index.rst

    games/G02_garden
    examples

 The Modules in this section can be combined to generate different Language Game implementations.
 They are designed to be independent Modules that can be stacked into different configurations to produce a variety of results.
 The Appendices serve as further context to provide to the LLM to enhance its generative capabilities.

-TODO: create *Elara* package from :